Pomax/arduino-midi-recorder/README.md

 ### Creating a new file when idling

-Finally, the whole point of this recorder is to record MIDI... not to record an hour of silence because you stopped playing and  went off to do something else for a bit.
+There's one feature that's still missing... remember that the whole point of this recorder is to record the MIDI events that your MIDI-out device generates because you're using it.
+But what we _don't_ want it to do is "record an hour of silence because you stopped playing and went off to do something else for a bit"!

 To that end, what we would like is for our program to detect that you've _not_ been playing anything for a while (say, a few minutes) and then stop recording, starting recording on a new file when you _do_ start playing again.

 As it so happens, the first part is _constantly_ true, because we're only writing to our file when new data comes in, and we've _also_ already implemented the second part: that happens automatically when you turn on the Arduino, so the only thing we're missing is a way to detect whether there's not been any input for a while: